Armandoh4/filmlabproductions/README.md

     I have an issue with the display of the navigation, social media Icons appearing too far down on the very niche laptop model.
 This was a problem I only noticed when testing with different viewport heights, on different devices.
 The fix for this would be simple, reduce the margin in the above element, and align content absolutely from the bottom of the screen, rather then cascading down from the top.

     Another issue I was unable to fix was, once I use navigation & swaps from tablet mode to peace mode.
 There, the contents do not change their states back to its default.

+    I was unable to fully integrate the Admin interface witth the rest of the site.
+I also had problems when I converted the data from my HTML into Python so there are broken links and and images which I have not been able to adress properly.
+These only occured after switching.
+After submission I will also be working on it in a seperate branch as a challenge to myself and to understand the underlying issues with my code.
+This was a problem due to my time being too short and not having the opportunity to test all features manualy.

+    Another bug faced was that on pages outsidr the home page, there

 ### Fixed Bugs:
     In my About page, I had no issues here until I ran into problems with the ".bubble" class.
 I tried to fix this by having the background wrap more closely with the text, and aligning content with flex to the center of the box.
 This had fixed one issue but also left all of the bubbles as the same size.
 It is mostly fixed however.